moleculerjs/site/source/docs/0.13/services.md

 {% endnote %}

 {% note info %}
-Hot reloading is only watch the `service.js` file.
+Hot reloading watches only the `service.js` file.
 If you are using additional JS files in your services and they are changed, broker won't detect it.
 In this case it is better to use [nodemon](https://github.com/remy/nodemon) to restart all services and broker.
 {% endnote %}

 ## Local variables